HeyThatsNeat/bug-catcher/README.md

 ---

 ## Coming Soon
-* A sort by language drop down
+* A sort by language drop-down
-* A file location field for more specifity
+* A file location field for more specificity
 * A search bar